 From each ridge lines descend at an angle

+to the sutures.
 The Potamides is of similar form, spiral

 turreted gastropod, but a little